agb32/cosmadoc/docs/source/ssh.md

 If you are receiving permission denied when trying to access COSMA, it could be:

+0. It is the first time you have logged in and you are asked to change your password, but are not following the instructions carefully.
+You will need to enter your existing password twice: once to log in, and then once again to start the reset process.
+You should then enter a new password with at least 12 characters and 3 character classes.
 1. You need to specify your ssh key, e.g. `ssh -i /path/to/ssh/key user@login*.cosma.dur.ac.uk`
 2. You need to update your ssh key on [SAFE](https://safe.epcc.ed.ac.uk/dirac) (and then wait for cosma-support to accept the new key)
 3. You have forgotten your sshkey passphrase or your COSMA password.